chriscauley/org/book/5-SeriesFinale/ava.md

   For the first time she shot him a brief glance, acknowledging his presence before going back to the paint on the wall.
 "That's not true," she said with a giggle, eyes transfixed on the long dry black paint, "you just can't find Amber.
 But you found me."

   Arms now around her ambivalent hips he looked at the wall.
 The matte black was carefully arranged in a six foot starburst.
-From a distance one might be fooled into thinking that the lines were flung onto the wall but the crispness of the lines and the tiny brush in her hands made clear that every stroke was applied slowly and deliberately.
+From a distance one might be fooled into thinking that the lines were flung onto the wall but the crispness of the edges and the tiny brush in her hands made clear that every stroke was applied slowly and deliberately.
 Beyond the radial pattern was several thicker lines that did not look flug.
 They ran independant of the radius and jutted around the room like speaker wire tacked up to be out of the way with no care given to hiding them or making them match the features of the wall.

   "I think it needs color," he said, resigned to her passion being solely artistic.
 "Is this all the paint you have?"